Translucent white petals draped over a slim

 its warmth will draw your petals towards the sky

-Elizabeth Cai is a student in her last year of undergraduate studies of psychology and music at Boston College.
+Elizabeth Cai is currently working in arts administration and teaching the violin.
 Aside from being a violinist, avid reader, and EDM fan, she also enjoys baking spiced tea cupcakes, cooing over cat pictures, and ridding the world of emotional abuse.